-Your child will be taught mathematics through a concrete-pictorial-abstract approach.
-Put very simply, we ensure your child understands what '3' actually is before expecting them to work with the numeral 3 without pictorial or practical support.
+Your child will be taught maths in the EYFS at Russell Street School through a combination of Singapore & Montessori approaches.
+Both of these world class methods of teaching focus on a concrete-pictorial-abstract approach.
+Put very simply, we ensure your child understands what '6' actually is before expecting them to work with the numeral 6 without pictorial or practical support.

-Pictorial - 1 apple + 2 apples
+Concrete - 1 apple + 2 apples